-Besides the traditional apple pies, crisps, crumbles and scones… oatmeal is my next favorite comfort food to bake apples in.
-So, are you an instant oatmeal fan?
-Or are you the soak your oats over night kind?
-With so many different ways for one to make oatmeal, I’m starting to think baked is the best!
+Besides the traditional apple pies and crisps, oatmeal is my next favorite comfort food to bake apples in.
+With so many different ways for one to make oatmeal, I’m starting to think baked is the best.
 It comes out of the oven all light and fluffy and the apples are perfectly baked!
-Not to mention your home fills up with the smell of apples and cinnamon! *siiigh*!
+Not to mention your home fills up with the smell of apples and cinnamon.

 This recipe is crazy easy to prepare, just combine, bake and breakfast will be served in 30 minutes or less!